Let's Make Plant-Based Cheese

 Cheese is the most demanding food in the entire dairy family to emulate using non-animal and dairy free ingredients.
 The complex physical and taste profiles of animal-derived milk products make plant-based cheese manufacturing challenging to pull off.
-But the growing appetite for lactose-free and non-dairy products is serving alternative platters of cheese.
+But the growing appetite for lactose-free and non dairy products is serving alternative platters of cheese.

 Economic dispersing machine for emulsions and suspensions